Rexe0/BetterSurvival/README.md

 - The Drill Block can now be crafted using 7 Copper Blocks, 1 Redstone Dust and 1 Diamond Pickaxe.
 When placed and fed coal as fuel, it starts digging a 3x3 tunnel in the direction it is facing.
 However, it can not break certain blocks that are too 'hard' (Example: Obsidian, Bedrock, etc.).

 **Villagers:**
+- Wandering traders will now offer to buy 2-3 exotic items for emeralds
-- Wandering Traders will now always sell either a Stopwatch (When held shows your current speed in km/h), Metal Detector (Detects any ores a few blocks under you when held), a Fish Codex (see Fishing section) or a drug plant (Cannabis or Coca Leaves if in the jungle)
+- Wandering Traders will now always sell either a Stopwatch (When held shows your current speed in km/h), Metal Detector (Detects any ores a few blocks under you when held), a Fish Codex (see Fishing section)
+ -Wandering Traders will now always sell either Cannabis or Coca Leaves
-- Wandering Traders are now guaranteed to spawn every 5 in game days after the first Spring
+- Wandering Traders are now guaranteed to spawn every 10 in game days after the first Spring

 **Minecarts:**
 - Minecarts can now be linked together using by Sneak + Right Clicking on them with chains.
 The first minecart clicked will pull the second one that was clicked.